scothis/servicebinding-runtime-archive/README.md

 **NOTE:** Run `make --help` for more information on all potential `make` targets

 More information can be found via the [Kubebuilder Documentation](https://book.kubebuilder.io/introduction.html)

+## Acknowledgements

+Large chunks of this code base are from the upstream [reference implementation](https://github.com/servicebinding/service-binding-controller) for the service binding specification, include the apis, projector and resolver packages.
+These sources retain the upstream copyright headers

 ## License